sgfin/sgfin.github.io_old/_posts/2018-03-16-Adversarial-Lecture-Notes.md

     attacks](#properties-of-adversarial-attacks)
 -   [Conclusions](#conclusions)

-[Lecture 11: Adversarial Examples and Misclassification Attacks]{}

-# Introduction: Security threats in the Deep Learning Pipeline
+## Introduction: Security threats in the Deep Learning Pipeline

 The dramatic success of AlexNet in the 2012 ImageNet challenge [@alexnet] ushered in – seemingly overnight – a veritable deep learning